-Searcher(s) and Alternate Duties: Maybe more than one depending on the size of the area to be searched.
-Area should be searchable in 3 minutes or less.
+Searcher(s) and Alternate Duties: May be more than one depending on the size of the area to be searched.
+Areas should be searchable in 3 minutes or less.

-- 1. Check all rooms including restrooms, conference rooms and remote areas, closing all doors behind them. - 2.
-Advise if any remaining employees or other persons on the floor about the emergency and the requirement to evacuate. - 3.
+- 1. Check all rooms including restrooms, conference rooms and remote areas.
+Closing all doors behind them. - 2.
+Advices any remaining employees or other persons on the floor about the emergency and requirement to evacuate. - 3.
 Notify Stairwell Monitor that the floor is "clear" and proceed out of the building.